junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean grabs the Devil's fist that hovers in the air, Castiel grasps the other that's still choking him, and the angel cuff clicks into place.

 Lucifer struggles, but all the remnant of red lights in his eyes fade completely.
-The cuff clang with his moves but doesn't give way.
+The cuff clings with his moves but doesn't give way.
 "You gotta be kidding me."
 He stares at the two before him unbelievably, giving Cas another frustrated kick.

-Dean gives the Devil a punch on the head, which finally quiets him down.
+Dean gives the Devil a punch on the head, which finally knocks him out, shutting him up.

-Sam and slowly crawling up Rowena and Crowley move toward Vince's unconscious body that has a trapped Devil inside.
+Sam and slowly-crawling-up Rowena and Crowley move toward Vince's unconscious body that has a trapped Devil inside.
 Dean leaves him to them, turning to Cas.

+Cas is climbing up slowly, wiping the blood stain away from the corner of his lips.
+Dean lends him a hand.

-Dean examines his wounded face carefully.
+He examines his wounded face carefully.
 Both Cas's eyes are swollen, black and blue all around, barely stay open.
 The split lips and gashes on the cheeks look terrible.
 The choking marks on his neck are the worst.

 Dean swallows.
 "How bad is it?
 Can you heal?"

 Cas blinks slowly.
 Thin grace lights up feebly in his eyes.
 Dean thinks the swollenness goes down a little bit, but it can also just be his wishful thinking.
 Not even the bleeding is stopped.

 Dean watches him intently.
-"It's okay if you can't," he says, "we can always heal the slow way, you know."
+"It's okay if you can't," he says gently, "we can always heal the slow way, you know."

 Castiel just frowns deeper, closing his eyes, focusing.
 The bleeding stops, but only barely.
 The scabs form where the wounds are, as if he's trying to accelerate the healing process but still can't get it quite there.
 The circles around his eyes still look quite nasty.